 - Friday: 10 a.m. - 2 p.m. (only open for clients to come in for final return signature)

-IMPORTANT: To get free help in filing your taxes in person, you will need to bring a photo identification card for you and your spouse (if applicable) and a Social Security card for each person on your tax return.
-The tax preparation checklist below will help you ensure you have all required documents in advance of your appointment.
+IMPORTANT: To get free help in filing your taxes at our drop off site, you will need to bring a photo identification card for you and your spouse (if applicable) and a Social Security card for each person on your tax return.
+This tax preparation checklist will help you ensure you have all required documents in advance of your appointment.